What is Compressed Natural Gas?

 Natural gas is a fossil fuel and is usually formed in the Earth along with petroleum.
 Its main constituent is methane.
 It also contains small quantities of Ethane and Propane.

-Natural Gas is liquefied by applying high pressure to CNG.
+Natural Gas is liquefied by compressing it.
 In automobiles, houses and factories, CNG is used as a fuel.
 It is also used as a source of hydrogen required in the manufacture of fertilizers.

 Composition of CNG